Frequently Asked Questions

 • Are 16 years of age or older, or meet AACPS' Gifted and Talented eligibility criteria and AACC's under-16 admissions criteria.

-• Are College and Career Ready (CCR) in the 11th or 12th grade (four courses per academic year*) and possess a cumulative unweighted high school GPA of 3.0 or better.
+• Are College and Career Ready (CCR) in the 11th or 12th grade (may take four courses per academic year*).

-• Not deemed CCR (one college course per semester), or meet the differentiated eligibility criteria through the Signature Program pathways.
+• Meet the differentiated eligibility criteria through the Signature Program pathways.

 Students should speak to their high school counselor regarding the high school GPA requirements and access options related to select high school courses.

-*Note: An academic year is Fall, Spring, and Summer semester.
+*Note: An academic year includes Fall, Spring, and Summer semesters.

-Students who are entering or are currently enrolled in 8th through 10th grade who have been formally identified as Gifted and Talented (G/T) by AACPS may be approved to participate in ECAP if they have a cumulative unweighted GPA of 3.0 or better.
-Students under 16 must also meet AACC's under-16 admission criteria.
+Students who are entering or are currently enrolled in 8th through 10th grade who have been formally identified as Gifted and Talented (G/T) by AACPS may be approved to participate in ECAP at no cost if they have a cumulative unweighted AACPS GPA of 3.0 or better.
+Students under 16 must also meet AACC's under-16 admission criteria and take a college course included on the AACPS approved dual enrollment list.

 Students under the age of 16 must obtain the approval of the Director of Workforce Development.
 Gifted and Talented students are limited to taking one college course per term (Fall or Spring/Summer), maximum of 2 per year.
 Please see eligibility requirements on the ECAP for Gifted & Talented Students page.